hhariri/hhariri.github.io/_posts/2014-04-04-how-we-work.md

 ### We use YouTrack

 We use YouTrack to track our work.
 We use it to communicate with each other and the teams.
-We use to plan things out and schedule activities and it serves to control the different stages some activities need to go through.
+We use it to plan things out and schedule activities and it serves to control the different stages some activities need to go through.

 ### There's one meeting a week